-The Commander of the Faithful justifies the existence of Qur'ānic verses which can be interpreted in more than one way by saying: "The Almighty has done so in order to foil the attempt of wrong-doers from among those who would take control over the legacy of the knowledge of the Book left by the Messenger of Allāh which he did not intend them to acquire, rendering them unable to explain the various possible meanings thereof."
-It is as if Allāh willed that the Prophet and those who would bear the Message after him would have a special distinction which is the understanding of what others are not able to understand so that people would resort to them when they are unable to understand certain verses of the Holy Qur'ān which they need to understand for the betterment of their life and the comprehension of their creed.
+The Commander of the Faithful is justifies the existence of Qur'ānic verses which can be interpreted in more than one way by saying: "The Almighty has done so in order to foil the attempt of wrong-doers from among those who would take control over the legacy of the knowledge of the Book left by the Messenger of Allāh is, which he did not intend them to acquire, rendering them unable to explain the various possible meanings thereof."
+It is as if Allāh willed that the Prophet is and those who would bear the Message after him would have a special distinction which is the understanding of what others are not able to understand so that people would resort to them when they are unable to understand for the betterment of their life and the comprehension of their creed.